Bone metastasis: Diagnosis

-Skeletal Radiography
+Skeletal radiography

 A plain film x-ray of the entire body can identify bone metastasis.
 However, the sclerotic or osteolytic lesions must be at least 1 cm in diameter.
 A combination of X-ray, CT and MRI scans may be most sensitive in the diagnosis of cancerous bone metastasis.

-Radionuclide Bone Scan
+Radionuclide bone scan

 A radionuclide bone scan or scintigraphy can identify bone metastasis.
 Technetium-99m–labeled bisphosphonate attaches to calcium at sites of active bone formation.
 Bone scans are more sensitive and can identify lesions earlier than plain radiographs.
 However, these methods are less effective at identifying purely osteolytic lesions and will also highlight other areas of bone formation, such as those caused by trauma or inflammation unrelated to cancer.
 Additionally, bladder activity may mask the detection of certain pelvic lesions.

-CT Scan
+CT scan

 A CT scan can detect bone metastases before they present with symptoms in patients diagnosed with tumors that are high-risk for spread to the bone.
 Even sclerotic bone metastases are generally less radiodense than enostoses, and it has been suggested that bone metastasis should be the favored diagnosis between the two for bone lesions lower than a cutoff of 1060 Hounsfield units (HU).
 If a biopsy is indicated, a CT scan is often used to localize the lesion before biopsy.